In the guide

 Minced meat

-However, products that use mince as an ingredient (and, as such, consist of more than just minced meat) are 'products containing meat' and must follow the requirements outlined in this guide.
+However, products that use mince as an ingredient (and, therefore, consist of more than just minced meat) are 'products containing meat' and must follow the requirements outlined in this guide.

 Back to top